 The goal of this Next Generation Learning Center is to expand awareness of how conditions such as sarcopenia and obesity interact with urological diseases like prostate cancer.
 Presentations will focus on management of patients with these increasingly common comorbidities and will also emphasize how diet and exercise can be used to help prevent and mitigate the effects of urologic disease.

 University of Miami

-Wesley Smith, PhD, joined the faculty at the University of Miami in 2007, and is currently Chair of the Undergraduate Exercise Physiology Program and Director of the Graduate Program in Nutrition and Human Performance.
+Wesley Smith, PhD, joined the faculty at the University of Miami in 2007, and is currently Chair of the Undergraduate Exercise Physiology Program and Director of the Graduate Program in Nutrition and Human Performance, as well as the Chief of Product Development for StrongPath.
 In 1997, he graduated from Salisbury University with a BS in Exercise Physiology.
 Dr. Smith then attended the University of Florida, where he earned an MS in Exercise Physiology and began work on his PhD.
 Dr. Smith transferred to the University of Miami, where he dedicated his research time toward the betterment of muscle testing in the elderly and exploration of new exercise strategies specifically designed to combat age-associated functional decline.
 To this end, he developed an inexpensive, easy-to-use field test which can quantify lower body muscle power in seniors.
 Dr. Smith used the research as his dissertation and completed his doctoral degree at the University of Miami.
 After being hired as a Clinical Assistant Professor, he concentrated on converting the exercise physiology program to a more applied academical model and fostered a growing graduate program in nutrition.
 He has worked to enhance these academic programs by wielding an applied form of research called Guardrails.

 Mark A. Moyad, MD, MPH